msimerson/sentry/README.md

 popular firewalls.
 It is easy to extend sentry to support additional blocking lists.

-Sentry was written to protect the SSH daemon but anticipates use with other daemons.
-SMTP support is planned.
+Sentry was written to protect the SSH daemon but also blocks on FTP and MUA logs.
 As this was written, the primary attack platform in use is bot nets comprised of exploited PCs on high-speed internet connections.
 These bots are used for carrying out SSH attacks as well as spam delivery.
 Blocking bots prevents multiple attack vectors.

 The programming style of sentry makes it easy to insert code for additonal functionality.

 ## EFFICIENT

 The primary goal of Sentry is to minimize the resources an attacker can steal, while consuming minimal resources itself.
 Most bruteforce blocking apps (denyhosts, fail2ban, sshdfilter) expect to run as a daemon, tailing a log file.
 That requires a language interpreter to always be running, consuming at least 10MB of RAM.
 A single hardware node with dozens of virtual servers will lose hundreds of megs to daemon protection.
 Sentry uses resources only when connections are made.
-The worse case scenario is the first connection made by an IP, since it will invoke a perl interpreter.
-For most connections, Sentry will append a timestamp to a file, stat for the presense of another file and exit.

 Once an IP is blacklisted for abuse, whether by tcpd or a firewall, the resources it can consume are practically zero.

-Sentry is not particularly efficient for reporting.
-The "one file per IP" is superbly minimal for logging and blacklisting, but nearly any database would perform better for reporting.
-Expect to wait a few seconds for sentry --report.

 # REQUIRED ARGUMENTS

 - ip

-    An IPv4 address.
+    An IP address.
 The IP should come from a reliable source that is difficult to spoof.
 Tcpwrappers is an excellent source.
 UDP connections are a poor source as they are easily spoofed.
 The log files of TCP daemons can be good source if they are parsed carefully to avoid log injection attacks.